 A Notice or proxy materials will be delivered in one single envelope to multiple stockholders sharing an address unless contrary instructions have been received from one or more of the affected stockholders.
 Once you have received notice from your broker that they will be householding communications to your address, householding will continue until you are notified otherwise or until you revoke your consent with your broker.
-Upon written request to Corporate Secretary, PROCEPT BioRobotics Corporation, 900 Island Drive, Redwood City, CA 94065, we will deliver promptly a separate copy of the Notice and, if applicable, our proxy materials to any stockholder at a shared address to which we delivered a single copy of any of these materials.
-To receive a separate copy, or, if a stockholder is receiving multiple copies, to request that we only send a single copy of the Notice and, if applicable, our proxy materials, please contact your broker if you are a beneficial holder through a broker, or, if you are a registered holder, contact our transfer agent, Computershare Trust Company, N.A.
+Upon written request to Corporate Secretary, PROCEPT BioRobotics Corporation, 150 Baytech Drive, San Jose, CA 95134, we will deliver promptly a separate copy of the Notice and, if applicable, our proxy materials to any stockholder at a shared address to which we delivered a single copy of any of these materials.
+To receive a separate copy, or, if a stockholder is receiving multiple copies, to request that we only send a single copy of the Notice and, if applicable, our proxy materials holder through a broker, or, if you are a registered holder, contact our transfer agent, Computershare Trust Company, N.A.